astronomer/docs/astro/deploy-dags.md

 After you disable DAG-only deploys:

-- You can no longer run `astro deploy --dags` to trigger a DAG-only deploy to your Deployment.
+- You can't run `astro deploy --dags` to trigger a DAG-only deploy to your Deployment.
 - Any changes to your DAG code are deployed as part of your Astro project Docker image.
 - In the Cloud UI, your Deployment **DAG bundle version** doesn't update when you deploy code.
-- Your Deployment no longer includes infrastructure for deploying your DAGs separately from your project image.
+- Your Deployment doesn't include infrastructure for deploying your DAGs separately from your project image.
 See [What happens during a code deploy](deploy-project-image.md#what-happens-during-a-project-deploy).

 1. Run the following command to disable DAG-only deploys: